KidPudel/android-starter-kit/Android/fragments.md

            .commit()
    }
    ```
+   `beginTransaction` - starts series of edit operations on the Fragments associated with this `FragmentManager`
    You should also **create a default Fragment in this block** of code to **avoid the possibility of entering a blank screen**.
    A `savedInstanceState` check is **needed**, too.
 This allows us to avoid a situation where our Activity gets recreated, and Fragments are restored, **but we forcibly add our Fragment.**
 5. Once the default Fragment has been added, any other Fragments must be added using the replace() method and placed in the back stack via addToBackStack(). [what is back stack?](https://github.com/KidPudel/android-starter-kit/blob/main/Android/task-and-back-stack.md)